Skia graphics library in Chrome: First impressions

 You can build this example for yourself linking statically to the libskia.a object file generated during the Chrome build process on Linux.

-Not just for Chrome
+Not just for Google Chrome

 The Skia backend in WebKit, the first parts of which are already hitting SVN (r35852, r36074) isn’t limited to use in the Chrome/Windows configuration and some work has already been done to get it up and running on Linux/GTK+ as part of the ongoing porting effort.